Stable motions of high energy particles interacting via a repelling potential: Introduction

 \section{Introduction}

 Can a large number \(N\) of repelling particles moving rapidly in a \(d\) (\(\geqslant 2\))-dimensional domain \(D\), remain forever bounded away from each other?
 We prove that such stable motion that avoids collisions occurs with positive probability.
 Borrowing the terminology from Celestial Mechanics \cite{Montgomery:2010,Chenciner2000,Chenciner2002,Fukuda2017}, the solutions we construct are of a choreographic type, i.e., the particles move essentially synchronously along the same path (or, along a family of parallel paths) with nearly constant phase shifts between them.
 It follows that systems of repelling particles are not ergodic, and have, in fact, KAM-stable states.
-In other words, for this class of \(N\)-particle systems, the ergodic hypothesis of Boltzmann fails for any finite \(N\) in the high energy limit.
+Moreover, we show that such stable sets persist at arbitrarily high energies, for any finite number of particles.

 Establishing ergodicity of the Liouville measure (the Lebesgue measure restricted to a constant level of the Hamiltonian in the phase space) is a long-standing problem for conservative many-particle systems.
-The question is related to principal issues of the foundation of statistical mechanics, see e.g. \cite{Balint2021,Kozlov2000}.
+The question is related to principal issues of the foundation of statistical mechanics, see e.g. \cite{Balint2021,Kozlov2000} and also \cite{bricmont2022making} in which this relation is critically discussed.
 Classical statistical mechanics is based on the assumption, sometimes called {\em Gibbs postulate}, that macroscopic quantities describing the state of a large system of microscopic particles are averages over the Liouville measure in the phase space (the so-called micro-canonical ensemble).
-This postulate is supported by an overwhelming experimental evidence; the question is whether it can be inferred from the Hamiltonian formulation of dynamics by logical reasoning.
-Are there general properties of the Hamiltonian dynamics which make a general, yet finite system choose the Liouvile measure over all other invariant measures?
+This postulate is supported by an overwhelming experimental evidence; the question is whether it can be inferred from the Hamiltonian formulation of dynamics by rigorous mathematical arguments.
+Are there general properties of the Hamiltonian dynamics which make a general Hamiltonian system choose the Liouvile measure over all other invariant measures?